Absolute Carnage: Issue 4

 While the Venomized Hulk fights Dark Carnage, Eddie Brock leads Spider-Man, Dylan Brock, and Normie Osborn to the door while assuring to Dylan that Sleeper can handle himself.
 Eddie asks Spider-Man to watch over Dylan while he gets the weapons that the Jury used on the Symbiotes.
 Eddie even equips himself with a Guardsman gauntlet and Captain America's shield.
 Eddie is then ambushed by the Carnage-possessed Miles Morales.
 Dark Carnage senses the power of the One Below All in Hulk and begins planning to access its power.
-When Dark Carnage tries to get the Venomized Hulk to side with him, Hulk punches Dark Carnage, who sends tendrils into his head to mess with his mind.
+When Dark Carnage tries to get Hulk to side with him, Hulk punches Dark Carnage, who sends tendrils into his head to mess with his mind.
 Using the cannon in the Guardsman gauntlet and charging Captain America's shield with it, Eddie Brock electrocutes the Symbiote and frees Miles from its control.
-Afterward, Miles tells Eddie that he needs to get to the Venom Symbiote before Dark Carnage absorbs it and frees Knull.
+Afterward, Miles tells Eddie that he needs to get to the Venom symbiote before Dark Carnage absorbs it and frees Knull.
 Dark Carnage rips Venom off of Hulk and assimilates it.
 Captain America assures Eddie that he did all he can while punching a Carnage doppelganger.
 As Captain America takes back his shield, Thing and Wolverine arrive as the three of them charge towards Dark Carnage.
 Miles tells Eddie that the Carnage doppelgangers are attacking the S.C.I.T.H.E. and that Maker lied about destroying the Symbiote Codices.
 As Dark Carnage wipes the floor with Captain America, Thing, and Wolverine while Spider-Man fights Norman Osborn, Eddie fights past the Carnage Doppelgangers to get to the S.C.I.T.H.E.
-Punching his hand into the S.C.I.T.H.E.'s container, Eddie bonds with the Codices of Venom, Carnage, Riot, Agony, Lasher, Phage, Sleeper, Dreadface, Mania, and several unnamed Symbiotes.
 Venom goes after Absolute Carnage and declares himself as the avenging fury of New York.

 Issue 5

 The issue begins with a flashback of Eddie Brock first meeting Cletus Kasady in prison.
 In the present, while Eddie fights Dark Carnage, Cloak, Dagger, Iron Fist, Firestar, Morbius, Deathlok, Captain Marvel, Deadpool, and Scream arrive to help in the battle.
 Meanwhile, Spider-Man collapses during the fight with Norman, leading Dylan to somehow detonate him.
 Dark Carnage attacks Dylan, holding him hostage and reminding Eddie of his choice: to let his son die and let Dark Carnage awaken Knull or to kill Dark Carnage and take all of his codices, awakening Knull himself.
-Choosing to save his son, Eddie creates a Necrosword out of his combined symbiotes to kill Carnage, freeing Knull in the process, who sets off for Earth.
+Choosing to save his son, Eddie creates a Necrosword out of his combined symbiotes to kill Carnage, freeing Knull in the process.
 As Spider-Man leaves to check on the others, Eddie is confronted by Dylan about them being father and son.